-Amid royal infighting, Jordan’s sinking economy another forum for discontent
+Amid royal infighting, Jordan’s sinking economy is another rallying point for discontent

 Last April, the Jordanian military arrested the owner and news director of Roya TV after the Jordanian channel aired a segment in which laborers complained about the lack of work due to a strict government-imposed lockdown.

-The most problematic part, for the government media minders, seemed to have been a quote from a worker in a poor neighborhood: “I need to feed my family, what should I do now?
+The most problematic part, for the government media minders, seems to have been a quote from a worker in a poor neighborhood: “I need to feed my family, what should I do now?
 Should I resort to stealing or selling drugs?
 Should we start begging on the streets?”

 Another journalist was detained after he wrote an editorial criticizing the government for vaccinating ministers before an official announcement of the arrival of the Pfizer-BioNTech vaccine.
 Only 1.2 percent of Jordan’s population has been fully vaccinated, according to data from Johns Hopkins University.